Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 This is most apparent from the App Store complaints.

 Customers may be expressing frustration over refunds, but they’re even angrier that they can’t get in touch with anyone.
-And Hopper didn’t necessarily do itself any favors here by sending out emails which said it was aiming to get back to customers within 24 hours — an entirely unrealistic promise.
-(See below)
+And Hopper didn’t necessarily do itself any favors here by sending out emails which said it was aiming to get back to customers within 24 hours — an entirely unrealistic promise (see below).

 Hopper also chose to shut down its phone line when it realized that 80% of customers were waiting on hold for 45 minutes, even though, arguably, some customers would have preferred that to nothing at all.
 Instead, it rolled out an online structured triage system that helped prioritize incoming complaints.
 It even had a button to push if users were stuck at the airport so they could get more urgent assistance.